rlankhorst/zip-recipes/src/PREMIUM_README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+= 4.14 JSON-LD support + bug fixes and improvements =

+- Added support for JSON-LD.
+The recommended structured data format by Google.
+We still support the older format for Pinterest.
+- Premium version: Recipe ratings improvement
+- Premium version: Fixed structured data formatting for authors for premium themes.
+- Support for WordPress 4.8

 = 4.13 Greek + bug fixes + automatic nutrition calculator for premium =